 I also recommend WordPress and its mighty range of software and themes, including Woo-Commerce.
 There is so much that you can do with WordPress that it’s hard to go past it.
 Again, it’s totally free and your only expense will be finding a suitable theme or a cheap plugin to run your store.

-Visiting Magento and WordPress is also a great way to generate a good lists of business ideas.
+Visiting Magento and WordPress is also a great way to generate a good list of business ideas.

 Check out the article about online business ideas by Cassandra Campbell for an even bigger set of tools to help you refine your niche.
 Most of the software you will need can be installed in a click once you have purchased your hosting plan.
 But, if you want to have a closer look when your done here, you can find them here and here.

-Once you have the software on your site and you want to go looking for a good theme or hire someone to develop and customise a them for you.
-For WordPress I recommend Theme Forest in the Envato Marketplace Store.
+Once you have the software on your site and you want to go looking for a good theme or hire someone to develop and customise a theme for you.
+For WordPress, I recommend Theme Forest in the Envato Marketplace Store.

 Go there and navigate to either the e-commerce menu or the WordPress menu, depending on your software decision.

-Magento have good landing pages (the place you want Google to send your customers to) and a great range of themes for every kind of e-commerce business.
-WordPress has the same, but with the added functionality of a high quality blogging platform.
+Magento has good landing pages (the place you want Google to send your customers to) and a great range of themes for every kind of e-commerce business.
+WordPress has the same, but with the added functionality of a high-quality blogging platform.

 Prestashop and WordPress are also very good at being noticed by Google.
 They are Google friendly, which means that search engines are going to find and index your store easily.
 Also, when you need to upgrade (and you will.
 Live with it), you don’t need to pay a team of technicians to upgrade your site.
 You can do it yourself with a couple of clicks!